tathsaraniliyanage/Log-management/README.md

 The JAR file will be created inside the target folder.

 2. Create a Dockerfile
 Create a Dockerfile in the project root and specify the instructions for building the image.
-Example:

-dockerfile
 ```
 FROM openjdk:17
 COPY target/your-app.jar app.jar